Darsh-A/Onlyfans18-/IDC/IDC101/UNIX Operating System.md

 - `r` is given the numeric value **4**
 - `w` is given the numeric value **2**
-- `x` is given the numeric value **1**
+- `x` is given the numeric value **1** and you add the numeric vaue for each permission you want to give.

 This command is used in the form `chmod abc` where;
-- 'a' has to be substituted for the numeric value of permissions to be assinged for 'users'
+- 'a' has to be substituted for the numeric value of the permissions to be assinged for 'users'
-- 'b' has to be substituted for the numeric value of the permission
+- 'b' has to be substituted for the numeric value of the permissions to be assigned for 'groups'
+- 'c' has to be substituted for the numeric value of the permissions to be assigned for 'others'

+**Example**:
+`chmod 700` gives read, write and execute permissions to the user `chmod 764` gives read, write and execute permissions to the user; read and write permission to the group; and read permission